geysertimes/geysertimes.github.io/docs/users/account-signup.md

 :::info

-For the attribution and credibility of data users must identify themselves using their real name and email address to submit data.
-All data can be accessed without an account, though.
+For attribution and credibility purposes, users must identify themselves using their real name and email address to submit data.
+Note that an account is not needed to simply access data.

 :::